patgod85/graph/README.md

 # Data format

-Array of array with elements:
+Array of arrays with elements:

 * type - ID of type from options.types
 * description - will be shown under point on the graph
 * datetime  - date and time in format that supported by Date.parse.
 Axis X
 * value - value.
 Axis Y

+or array of objects with properties:

+* Type
+* Description
+* X
+* Y

+Two formats can be mixed

 Example: